Combinatorial optimization and reasoning with graph neural networks

 \subsection{Outline}

-We start by giving the necessary background on combinatorial optimization, its optimization frameworks, machine learning, and GNNs; see~\cref{prelim}.
-In~\cref{cognn}, we review recent research using GNN in the context of CO.
-Specifically, in~\cref{primal}, we survey works aiming at finding primal solutions, i.e., high-quality feasible solutions to CO problems.
-While~\cref{bb} gives an overview of works aiming at enhancing dual methods, i.e., proving the optimality of solutions.
-Going beyond that,~\cref{algo} reviews recent research trying to facilitate algorithmic reasoning behavior in GNNs, as well as apply GNNs as raw-input combinatorial optimizers.
-Finally,~\cref{limits} discusses the limits of current approaches and offers a list of research directions, stimulating future research.
+We start by giving the necessary background on CO and relevant optimization frameworks, machine learning, and GNNs; see~\cref{prelim}.
+In~\cref{cognn}, we review recent research using GNNs in the CO context.
+Specifically, in~\cref{primal}, we survey works aiming at finding primal solutions, i.e., high-quality feasible solutions to CO problems, while~\cref{bb} gives an overview of works aiming at enhancing dual methods, i.e., proving the optimality of solutions.
+Going beyond that,~\cref{algo} reviews recent research trying to facilitate algorithmic reasoning behavior in GNNs, as well as applying GNNs as raw-input combinatorial optimizers.
+Finally,~\cref{limits} discusses the limits of current approaches and offers a list of research directions, with the aim of stimulating future research.